legendu-net/blog/misc/content/2019-03-07-calling-shell-from-python.markdown

 1. It is suggested that you always use full path of command as the environment is not always identical across machines.

 2. `subprocess.check_output` is prefered over `subprocess.run` or `os.system`
-		as the first one will throw exception on errors
+		as the first one will throw exception on errors.

-`os.system` works on `echo 'password' | kinit` however sp.check_out(['echo', password, '|', 'kinit']) doesn't work

-I think you should use the input parameter to pass password to kinit ...<Paste>
+3. `echo` and pipe is common trick to feed input into another comamnd.
+    For exampel,
+    suppose `kinit` is an authentication command that takes a password interactively, you can use the following command to authenticate directly without typing password interactively.

+        echo 'your_password' | kinit

+    This trick works with the `os.system` function in Python.
+    Basically `os.system` takes whatever you run in shell and run it.
+    However,
+    the trick does not work for `subprocess.check_output`.
+    You have to pass interactive input as bytes to the `input` argument of `subprocess.check_output`.